The ZestMoney guide to navigating through the RBI moratorium & extension

 If my CIBIL score is affected negatively as a result of deferring my payment, who will take care of the correction?

 The RBI has directed that your CIBIL score should not be affected by this.
-Should there be an error in your credit report or an impact on your CIBIL score as a result of deferring your payments, do let us know so ZestMoney can work with the credit bureau to get this error corrected.
+Should there be an error in your credit report or an impact on your CIBIL score as a result of deferring your payments, do let us know so ZestMoney can work with the lender and the credit bureau to get this error corrected.